July 3, 2025

 • Use Agile methodologies for iterative development, leaving space for continuous feedback and refinement.

-Emerging technologies in software design for medical devices
+Emerging technologies in software for medical devices

 With all existing tech advancements in healthcare, there's still a lot of potential to revolutionize it.
 Here we list the most promising technologies that push the industry forward.